 The System Information section displays detailed information of the computer the Intel SSD is installed on, including the operating system, model and manufacturer, processor(s), and controller.

-The Intel SSD Toolbox is functional, it takes care of most tasks the competitive tools offer, outside of a couple small things like performance testing tool Samsung provides.
+The Intel SSD Toolbox is functional, it takes care of most tasks the competitive tools offer, outside of a couple of small things like the performance testing tool Samsung provides.
 SSD Toolbox isn’t pretty or modern though, it hasn’t fundamentally been updated from a UI perspective, since Intel released it many years ago.
-At this point the SSD Toolbox could definitely use a facelift, the quality of Intel’s SSDs doesn’t really align with with the software.
+At this point the SSD Toolbox could definitely use a facelift, the quality of Intel’s SSDs doesn’t really align with the software.
 Even so, it’s quite a bit better than other competitive offerings and at the end of the day gets the job done, just with very little fanfare.

 Engage with StorageReview